 tremulus also makes the clever choice to leave the amount of Lovecraft in your game up to you.
 By default, it assumes your group will be creating its own entities, cults, mysteries, and other setting elements in a Lovecraftian vein, rather than using deep ones, Yog-Sothoth, and all the rest.
 But if you’d prefer to play “straight CoC,” it supports that option as well.

-The fourth biggie is the tremulus ecosystem.
+The fourth biggie is the tremulus ecosystem (paid link).
 If you got into the game now, you’d have access to a wealth of playbooks, playsets, and other content that didn’t exist back when I first picked up the core book.
 The supplemental playbooks in particular are more interesting than the initial ones.

-My group has played two playsets: Ebon Eaves, the peculiar town featured in the core book, and Frozen Wasteland, which is in the vein of At the Mountains of Madness (paid link).
+My group has played two playsets: Ebon Eaves, the peculiar town featured in the core book, and Frozen Wasteland (paid link), which is in the vein of At the Mountains of Madness (paid link).
 Both are excellent, and playsets are a huge part of what I love about tremulus.

 Before you start in-character play, the players choose three options from the “What you think to be real” list and three from the “What weirdness you’ve heard” list about Ebon Eaves (or about whatever playset you’re using).
 Here’s the second list: